rust-lang/book/src/ch17-04-streams.md

 ### Composing Streams

-Many concepts are naturally represented as streams: items becoming available in a queue, or working with more data than can fit in a computer’s memory by only pulling chunks of it from the file system at a time, or data arriving over the network over time.
-Because streams are futures, we can use them with any other kind of future, too, and we can combine them in interesting ways.
+Many concepts are naturally represented as streams: items becoming available in a queue, chunks of data being pulled incrementally from the filesystem  when the full data set is too large for the computer’s , or data arriving over the network over time.
+Because streams are futures, we can use them with any other kind of future and combine them in interesting ways.
 For example, we can batch up events to avoid triggering too many network calls, set timeouts on sequences of long-running operations, or throttle user interface events to avoid doing needless work.

-Let’s start by building a little stream of messages, as a stand-in for a stream of data we might see from a WebSocket or another real-time communication protocol.
-In Listing 17-33, we create a function `get_messages` which returns `impl Stream<Item = String>`.
-For its implementation, we create an async channel, loop over the first ten letters of the English alphabet, and send them across the channel.
+Let’s start by building a little stream of messages, as a stand-in for a stream of data we might see from a WebSocket or another real-time communication protocol, as shown in Listing 17-33.

-We also use a new type: `ReceiverStream`, which converts the `rx` receiver from the `trpl::channel` into a `Stream` with a `next` method.
-Back in `main`, we use a `while let` loop to print all the messages from the stream.

 <Listing number="17-33" caption="Using the `rx` receiver as a `ReceiverStream`" file-name="src/main.rs">